izureta/LinearAlgebra/README.md

 # LinearAlgebra
-This is a simple linear algebra library
+This is a simple c++ linear algebra library

 # Implemented
 * Matrix class (with rational numbers by default)